mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 So there was usually a web front end to it, which sometimes I was involved in, sometimes I wasn't.
 Um, then I started working at this company.
 I just mentioned Elmax in London.
 Where for the first time I'd been reading a lot, I'd read about, um, extreme programming.
-I'd read about agile.
+I'd read about Agile.
 I'd read it.
 I did my scrum master certification.
-I read a bunch of stuff by Joel.
-Spolsky like I had this idea of how software development, so it should be, and it worked for a lot of places where it was not really like that.
+I read a bunch of stuff by Joel Spolsky.
+Like I had this idea of how software development should be, and it worked for a lot of places where it was not really like that.
 I mean, I worked for consultancy, which was really good where I worked at a couple of different banks in London.
 That was interesting.
-Cause that's where I saw.
-So does the computing power being used for real stuff rather than some of the rubbish time seen before.
-But when I was working, that was a totally different ball game where that people would doing the stuff that I'd read about.
+'Cause that's where I saw.
+So does the computing power being used for real stuff rather than some of the rubbish that I'd seen before.
+But when I was working at Elmax, that was a totally different ball game where the people would doing the stuff that I'd read about.
 They were doing extreme programming, they were doing pair programming, they were doing retrospectives.
 They would doing continuous delivery before.
-Like they finally was literally writing the continuous delivery book while he was my boss at Elmax.
-The book hadn't even been written and we were already doing it.
+Like David Farley was literally writing the continuous delivery book while he was my boss at Elmax.

+**Michaela:**: [00:24:51] Very cool.

+**Trisha:**: [00:24:53] The book hadn't even been written and we were already doing it.
 And so all of this stuff was, was really mindblowing.
-And I learned more in the first year there, I let more than the previous 10 years or put together.
+And I learned more in the first year there, I learned more than the previous 10 years all put together.
-And at that point I kind of, so I worked there for four years and.
-My last year, I was kind of recent last two years.
-Really?
-I was responsible for doing sort of their developer advocacy type stuff, because, because why?
+And at that point I kind of, so I worked there for four years, and my last year, --well, the last two years really-- I was responsible for doing sort of their developer advocacy type stuff, because, because why?
 Because I read a lot.
 I was, I was interested in blogs.
 I was interested in writing blogs.
-I'd been to Q con London.
+I'd been to QCon London.
 At one of my previous jobs, I liked this idea of conferences.
 I was kind of involved in the Java, the London Java user group.
 So I was kind of involved with people who are part of the bigger community who are going to conferences.
 And, um, you know, as part of the job of user group, you